The key to turning those first glances into registrations? Be sure that your listing reflects who you are and what you offer.

 - Why do kids like this activity?
 Provide a student perspective of what your activity means to them and what they like about it.

-Pictures do a great job at giving parents an overview of what you do — and some pictures are better than others.
+Pictures and videos do a great job at giving parents an overview of what you do — and some visuals are better than others.
 We asked professional photographers for tips, and here’s what they recommend.

 - A materials shot.
 Showcase the supplies used by your business, such as a wall of art supplies, a giant box of LEGOs, a crossbow leaning on an archery target, a bag of soccer balls and cones, etc.